Homesteading Family Logo

 Photo of an all American pressure canner sitting on a gas stove.

 • I recommend chilling your broth for at least 12 hours or more to allow all the fat to rise to the surface of your broth.
 This isn’t a necessary step but will allow you to skim off any fat if desired.
-I like to skim my fat off to use in cooking or leave it in for added flavor.
+I like to skim off fat to use in cooking or leave it in for added flavor.

 • There is some debate on whether you need to skim the fat off your broth before canning.
 My general rule of thumb is if you’re going to use the broth within six months of canning, you can leave the fat.